 sajad torkamani

 HTML sanitization is the process of parsing an HTML string and preserving only the tags that are considered “safe”.
-HTML sanitization is typically used by server-side scripts to remove potentially dangerous tags like <script> or attributes like <onclick> that can be used as part of XSS attacks.
+HTML sanitization is typically used by server-side programs to remove potentially dangerous tags like <script> or attributes like <onclick> that can be used as part of XSS attacks.

 For example, the strip_tags function in PHP lets you do something like this: